 At the risk of being alarmist, what I’m seeing (literally, as in I’m not making this up), are girls posting sexualized pictures of themselves on various apps and sites and then genuinely wondering why they’ve so many followers (followers that they don’t personally know but might agree to meet).
 Also, they are in competition regarding amount of followers, so it’s a ‘good’ thing to accumulate them.
 It’s a confusing time.
 They know what to do, but are unaware of the connection between what they do and the risks attached.
 Risks like men ‘following’ them, knowing their routine, what their school bathroom looks like, what their bedroom looks like, or their underwear, or Pj’s.
 For them this might feel flattering, whereas you?
 You might feel sick.
 Maybe this is already making you feel a bit nauseous but please, read on.

-Sexting is kind of like sex itself.
+Many people believe so.
 A lot of kids know the basics, from biology and so on, but they don’t know how to talk about it, or negotiate it, or figure out what’s appropriate.
 And this is because not many of us are willing to teach them.

 Or maybe not ‘able’.
 A lot of us grown ups, whatever THAT means, can’t talk about sex with each other, never mind to a wide eyed innocent or rolling eyed innocent who’s pretending they don’t need to know.